How to Graduate College Debt-Free (When You Don't Have Rich Parents)

 I then called the local newspaper.
 They loved it.
-Came out, took pictures, and it made it to the front page.
+They came out, took pictures, and it made it to the front page.
 Well, I used that newspaper article.
 We would put it in with scholarship applications.
 And for online applications we made up a website for him.
 You'd click on the little link and see what else he's doing.
 Subsequently, my three boys have done community service projects they created and did themselves.

 What are essential things to know about scholarship applications?

 Never wait 'til the last minute.
 So many scholarship applications are online now.
 Everything needs to be uploaded, clicked, submitted.
 Don't submit late at night.
 Always write your essay into a Google doc, look it over, look for mistakes, have two pairs of eyes look at it before you copy and paste it into where you need to upload it.

-If it's a mailed-in application, absolutely put it in an oversized envelope.
+If it's a mailed-in application, absolutely put it in an over-sized envelope.
 Make the presentation nice.
 Make sure everything is included, there's no missing information.
-Have your name on every piece of paper that is submitted because things get lost, separated.
+Have your name on every piece of paper that is submitted because things get lost and separated.

 The best tip for summer scholarships: Spend some time looking for them and applying because a lot of kids just take the summer off.
 Why not?
 It's summer.
 It's warm.
 You don't have school.
 Maybe you're busy working.
 But, you're gonna have less competition because so many students feel that way.
 There is no scholarship season.
 Scholarships are available year-round.
 Ask for some letters of recommendation from your teachers before school ends so you're ready to apply during the summer.

 How do you find the right scholarships for your student?

 - Do a Google search, and be very specific.
-Google 'summer scholarships 2017'.
+Google "summer scholarships 2020."
 Add the date because it's going to narrow the results.
-If you just search 'summer scholarships' you're going to get scholarships that aren't even offered anymore.
+If you just search "summer scholarships" you're going to get scholarships that aren't even offered anymore.